What is Life Insurance?

 Guaranteed Issue Life Insurance

-Guaranteed Issue Life Insurance (also called Final Expense or Burial Insurance) is a type of permanent coverage that’s specifically designed help pay for funeral expenses (funeral service, burial, etc.).
+Guaranteed Issue Life Insurance (also called Final Expense or Burial Insurance) is a type of permanent coverage that’s specifically designed to help pay for funeral expenses (funeral service, burial, etc.).
 Like its name, it is guaranteed, so you cannot be turned down for any reason.
 This type of coverage is generally limited to values of under $20,000, and comes with no medical exam or health questions.
-This coverage is guaranteed for life, regardless of future changes to your age, health or occupation (as long as your pay your premiums on time).
+This coverage is guaranteed for life, regardless of future changes to your age, health or occupation (as long as you pay your premiums on time).
 Most guaranteed issue plans have what’s referred to as a two-year “graded” benefit which states that during the first two years, if you die, you only get back your premiums plus a small amount of interest.
 After the two years, the coverage becomes ordinary life coverage and the full death benefit would be paid to your beneficiaries upon your death.

 Survivorship / Second-to-Die Life Insurance

 Survivorship / Second-to-Die Life Life Insurance covers two individuals (usually a married couple), and pays its death benefit after the passing of the second policyholder.

 This type of policy is less expensive than purchasing two individual life policies.
 Since the mid-1980s, Second-to-Die Life Insurance has become popular with wealthy couples as a method of offsetting their estate tax liabilities, or for creating larger legacies for a very small premium.